SphericalSilver/Twitter-Sentiment-Analysis---ICC-2019-games-in-Singapore-/README.md

 The accuracy of the `icc_classifier` was 97.4%, and that of the `manu_classifier` was 92%.

 We saw that the Naive Bayes algorithm did a decent job in analyzes the sentiments of the tweets in the test data, despite the assumptions of the Naive Bayes model.

+### Possible expansions of this work in future projects

+- Using Machine Learning algorithms other than Naieve Bayes, such as Support Vector Machine (SVM)
+- Including emoticon usage in Sentiment Analysis
+- Detection of Sarcasm

+### Application of project to other uses

+Just as information was mined using the #ManUTD and #ICC2019 hashtags, the same can be done to monitor the sentiments of users when it comes to a product, or with a brand.

+This can be used for a company to monitor the reaction of people to a product of theirs.
+Apart from their sentiment with the product, it could also **measure their anticipation in the days leading up to its release**.
+Tweets could even by analyzed by the time they occur to understand what time users of that product are most active.

+**The overall sentiment score could be measured over time on a line graph**, and kept watch on to make sure users are generally satisfied with the product.
+Even the Wordclouds might be useful, because these **could indicate trending topics among the users of your product, so you might know how to better target your advertisements.**